Mi Bella Mondo

 • Staying for only a short time would still allow you to view many animals and have fun interactions with them.

-• The Mara is busy during the high season, but when you go there in the low season, you’ll find that it’s much quieter and slower.
+• The Mara is busy during the high season, but you’ll find it much quieter and slower when you go there in the low season.

 • There’s plenty of wildlife for you to see.